jhelovuo/ros2-client/README.md

 * Parameter support, incl.
 Paramater services
 * Time support

+### 0.7.1
+* Subscribers can `take()` samples with deserialization "seed" value.
+This allows more run-time control of deserialization.
+Upgrade to RustDDS 0.10.0.

 ## New in Version 0.6:

 * Reworked ROS 2 Discovery implementation.
 Now `Node` has `.status_receiver()`